useflow-sh/useflow/packages/core/README.md

 npm install @useflow/core
 ```

-**Note:** Most users should install `@useflow/react` instead, which includes this package.
+> **Note:** Most users should install [`@useflow/react`](https://www.npmjs.com/package/@useflow/react) instead, which includes this package and provides React-specific hooks and components.

 ## What is this?

-Pure TypeScript flow logic with no framework dependencies.
-Powers the React adapter and future framework adapters (Vue, Svelte, etc.).

-**Key exports:**
+This is the framework-agnostic core that powers useFlow.
+It provides:

-- `flowReducer` - Pure reducer for managing flow state
+- **Flow state machine** - Pure reducer for managing multi-step flow state
-- Type definitions for flows, steps, and context
+- **Type definitions** - Full TypeScript types for flows, steps, and context
-- Persistence utilities
+- **Persistence utilities** - Save and restore flow progress with custom storage adapters
+- **Zero dependencies** - Lightweight and portable

+## When to use this package

+Use `@useflow/core` directly if you:
+- Want to build a custom framework adapter (Vue, Svelte, Angular, etc.)
+- Need framework-agnostic flow logic for testing
+- Are building a non-UI flow system

+For React applications, use [`@useflow/react`](https://www.npmjs.com/package/@useflow/react) instead.

 ## Usage